Galamrani/TicTacToe/README.md

 https://user-images.githubusercontent.com/97801269/193064416-71fbe5d4-2a00-4a01-b469-98aef1e8b5bc.mp4

 ## Download

 WPF is only available on Windows, so the game can run only on Windows machines.
  You can download the game from the release sanction or just [click here](https://github.com/Galamrani/Tic-Tac-Toe-Game/releases)

-## About the game
-The game is played on a 3 × 3 grid.
-  Players take turns placing a mark in one of the cells of the grid.
-    The computer player will always play the first turn.
-      The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.
+## Computer Opponent Algorithm

+The computer opponent algorithm used in this game is the minimax algorithm with alpha-beta pruning.
+The algorithm recursively explores all possible moves and assigns scores to each move.
+The computer opponent player (X) chooses the move with the maximum score, while the opponent player (O) chooses the move with the minimum score.
+The algorithm also uses depth to assign higher scores to moves that lead to a win in fewer turns.

 ## MiniMax algorithm
 The computer player in the game is implemented by the MiniMax algorithm.